nhsconnect/nrls-adapter/README.md

 ## nrls-adapter consumer details

 ## nrls-adapter installation instructions (installing as a windows service):
- - download the latest release from [here](https://github.com/nhsconnect/nrls-adapter/releases)
+ - Download the latest release from [here](https://github.com/nhsconnect/nrls-adapter/releases)
- - extract the folder into a working directory.
+ - Extract the folder into a working directory.
- - open "Command prompt" or your chosen alternative.
+ - Open "Command prompt" or your chosen alternative.
- - navigate to the working directory.
+ - Navigate to the working directory.
- - run the following commands:
+ - Run the following commands:
    - `nrls-adpater.exe install` - to install the service.
    - `nrls-adapter.exe start` - to start the service.
    - `nrls-adapter.exe stop` - to stop the service.